mnot/I-D/draft-nottnick-ietf-decisions.md

 Some consensus decisions have no option that is free of well-founded objections.
 Upholding every such objection would prevent the group from deciding anything.
 Here the consensus caller needs to weigh the options against each other.

 Evaluating a trade-off requires being concrete about who is affected and how.
-Use cases are the usual vehicle for this: they make the consequences of each option legible, and an objection that cannot be tied to any use case is difficult to weigh.
+Use cases are the usual vehicle for this: they make the consequences of each option explicit, and an objection that cannot be tied to any use case is difficult to weigh.
 An objection is not weakened by raising a use case that the group had not previously considered; the group should determine whether that use case is within its scope, and if it is, weigh it alongside the others.

 The alternatives to be weighed always include leaving the disputed element out and deferring the decision.